MaiJi97/Leetcode/java/421_MaximumXOROfTwoNumbersInAnArray/README.md

 ## Method 1: Trie / Prefix Tree + Bit Operation

-In this problem, we use trie to match prefix of binary representation of a number instead of prefix of a word, therefore each trie node has two children instead of 26 characters.
+We can use a brute force method that for each pair of numbers in the array, we compute the XOR value (^) and get the maximum. which takes O(n^2), To make it more efficient, we can construct a trie and insert the binary representation of all the numbers into the trie.
+Then for each number, we traverse along the trie to find the longest match of binary representation prefix.
+Note that each trie node has two children instead of 26 characters we and to match prefix of binary representation of a number instead of prefix of a word.

 <img width="772" alt="Screen Shot 2023-05-25 at 3 20 16 PM" src="https://github.com/MaiJi97/Leetcode/assets/106039830/287b75aa-d157-4e2c-a68f-389ced6e9eef.png">